 Of all the preventable interventions leading to more interventions, induction of labor tops the list.
 Four out of every 10 births happen after medically induced labor.
 Are almost half of babies unable to trigger labor at a safe time?
-Would all these women still be pregnant if their labors hadn’t been induced?

 The 2013 Listening to Mothers Survey found that 41% of recently delivered mothers had providers who attempted medically-induced labor.
 Most are induced because it was close to their due date and some because the provider was concerned about being overdue.

 Breaking the water is one way of inducing labor, though it’s typically used in conjunction with other methods.
 Once the water is broken, you have to have the baby within 24 hours.
 There’s no pulling the IV and going home or trying again tomorrow.
 So if it wasn’t the right time to start labor and your body or baby are not ready, breaking your water is a ticket to many other interventions to try to get your baby out.

 Before (or instead of) breaking the water, another induction method is typically employed.
 There are many ways to start and manage a medical induction, but the use of prostaglandin gel on the cervix, an infusion of fake oxytocin (Pitocin), and a drug taken internally called misoprostol are among the most common ways of starting labor.